Recognizing when a parent can no longer live safely alone

 Testing the Reality

-Before you move toward major change, you might want to test whether someone can genuinely stay safe at home with support.
+Before making major changes, test whether your parent can stay safe at home with targeted support.
 Could they stay safe if they had a home health aide coming three times a week?
 Could they manage with a medication organizer and a reminder system?
 Could they stay if you're bringing meals and managing medications?
 These questions help you understand whether the issue is the environment or the person.
 Sometimes small supports make independent living feasible.
 Sometimes they don't.

 The thing to remember about testing is that sometimes you'll get information that conflicts with what you're observing or what you want to be true.
 Someone might pass a formal cognitive test but still be unable to manage a house.
 Someone might have good insight into some issues but not others.
 Someone might do fine on a good day but not on a bad day.
 The assessment isn't perfect because people aren't consistent, but it gives you better information than just your observation.